-- 4.6.
-ACGME Competencies Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core) - 4.6.a.
-Fellows must demonstrate knowledge of biostatistics, bioethics, clinical and laboratory research methodology, study design, preparation of applications for funding and/or approval of clinical research protocols, critical literature review, principles of evidence-based medicine, ethical principles involving clinical research, and teaching methods.
-(Core) - 4.6.b.
-Fellows must demonstrate knowledge of the indications and procedures for transfusion therapy.
-(Core) - 4.6.c.
-Fellows must demonstrate knowledge of the indications and procedures for stem cell treatment.
-(Core) - 4.7.
-ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core) - 4.8.
-ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) - 4.9.
-ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)
+4.6.
+ACGME Competencies - Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core)

+- 4.6.a.
+Fellows must demonstrate knowledge of biostatistics, clinical and laboratory research methodology, study design, preparation of applications for funding and/or approval of clinical research protocols, critical literature review, principles of evidence-based medicine, ethical principles involving clinical research, and proficiency in teaching. ^(Core) - 4.6.b.
+Fellows must demonstrate knowledge of the multidisciplinary nature of pediatric rheumatology. ^(Core) - 4.6.c.
+Fellows must demonstrate knowledge of normal growth and development, with emphasis on the musculoskeletal system, as well as the correlation of pathophysiology with clinical diseases. ^(Core) - 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) - 4.8.
+ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.9.
+ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)